SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 [![Build docker Custom Component Dapr](https://github.com/SAP-samples/kyma-runtime-extension-samples/actions/workflows/build-docker-custom-component-dapr.yml/badge.svg?branch=main)](https://github.com/SAP-samples/kyma-runtime-extension-samples/actions/workflows/build-docker-custom-component-dapr.yml/)

-This repository contains the setup of the [Dapr](https://dapr.io/) in a Kyma 2.0 cluster on the SAP Business Technology Platform (BTP) and provides a sample app to interact with the [state store component](https://docs.dapr.io/concepts/components-concept/) of Dapr.
+This repository contains the setup of the [Dapr](https://dapr.io/) in SAP Business Technology Platform (BTP), Kyma runtime based on open source Kyma 2.0 and provides a sample app to interact with the [state store component](https://docs.dapr.io/concepts/components-concept/) of Dapr.

 ## Prerequisites

->> This tutorial is targeting Kyma version 2.x
+>> This tutorial is targetingS AP BTP, Kyma runtime based on open source Kyma 2.0

 You need to have the following prerequisites as described here: